serinamarie/serinamarie/README.md

 # Serina Grill
 Hi, I'm Serina-- a data science intern at Family Promise working on a data sharing API to help affect proper allocation of community resources to end family homelessness in Spokane.
-Previously worked as a data science team lead for Lambda School to managing and mentoring data science students.
+Previously worked as a data science team lead for Lambda School, managing and mentoring data science students.

 👯 I’m looking to contribute to projects as a data scientist, data engineer, or database developer<br>
 🍿 What I've been thinking about lately: Reducing bias during imputation, Jupyter notebook best practices, the joys of SQL<br>